alex-toy/InfrastructureAsCodeWithTerraformAzureDevOpsAzureGithubDockerAndNet5/README.md

 # Infrastructure As Code With Terraform Azure DevOps Azure Github Docker And Net5

-In this projectn, we will be going through IaC with terraform and Azure DevOps.
+In this project, we will be going through IaC with terraform and Azure DevOps.

 ## Create project